HM33-Alt/knit-VAR/README.md

 ### Tiktok TechJam 2025 Challenge - **5.
 Visualising Architecture with Knit**

 A web-based tool to visualize and analyze dependencies in Kotlin Knit-based projects.
-The tool highlights potential issues, provides suggestions for improvement, and allows interactive exploration of project dependencies.
+The tool highlights potential issues, suggestions for improvement, and allows interactive exploration of project dependencies.

 ---